 - vitamin K is mainly made by bacteria in the gut and there are few bacteria in a baby's gut at birth

-- babies do not get enough vitamin K from their mothers during pregnancy or breastfeeding.
+- babies don't get enough vitamin K from their mothers during pregnancy or breastfeeding.

 How is vitamin K given to my baby?